pablogila/CrystalReader/README.md

 ## CrystalReader_castep

 The `CrystalReader_castep.py` program recursively reads the `cc-2.castep` files in the nested folders inside the `/data` folder.
-As for the parent folder, the names of the files are easily modified changing the `data_castep` variable.
+As happened for the parent folder, the names of the files are easily modified changing the `data_castep` variable.

 Naming example: `data/pnam-p-1-000-000-180-000---400/cc-2.castep`